spacetimeengineer/mupy/README.md

 I have been cultivating concern about the state of the world economy, education and manufacturing for some time.
 I wont get into the details regarding my personal feelings but after compiling these thoughts for years into the form of productive goals, I began to realize that I wanted to develop a super-utility which would provide free infinite resources to the individual so that they could cultivate manufacturing value from a small space.
 I wanted these individuals who struggle competing with large companies to have more power.
 I am no enemy of large companies becasue I offer them the same resource but I am trying to change the dynamic.
 I want to connect people of all industries.
 I want more competition but I also want more cooperation.

 ### mupy is a proposal, mupy is a gift
 mupy is a tool which reflects how I would do things if I were in charge.
 What would I do?
-I would give the broader community the tools to build things powerful and advanced like spacecraft.
-I think the communnity could compete with any space company to build a spacecraft with mupy.
-These are my visions.
+I would give the broader community the tools to build things powerful cool.
+I want to build spacecraftand cities in space.
+This is exactly how I would do it.
+Atleast I built it before talking about it.

 ## Overview